DropBox vs Google Drive

 2019.
 Dropbox adds cold storage layer

-Many people move files to Dropbox for backup purposes and then rarely access them again.
-So Dropbox engineers realized it made little sense to have everything stored in the same way when many files weren’t being accessed much after the first day of putting them on the service.
-The company decided to create two levels of storage, warm storage (previously Magic Pocket) and a new level of longer-term storage called Cold Storage, which lets Dropbox store these files less expensively, yet still deliver them in a timely manner should a customer need to see one.
-Dropbox customers obviously don’t care about the engineering challenges the company faces with such an approach.
-They only know that when they click a file, they expect it to open without a significant amount of latency, regardless of how old it is.
-But Dropbox saw an opportunity to store these files in a separate layer.
+Many individuals transfer files to Dropbox for backup purposes, but often these files are rarely accessed again.
+Hence, Dropbox engineers realized the impracticality of storing all files in the same manner, particularly when many files are not frequently accessed after the initial day of upload.
+To address this, the company decided to introduce two storage tiers: warm storage (formerly known as Magic Pocket) and a new long-term storage tier called Cold Storage.
+This approach allows Dropbox to store these files at a lower cost while still ensuring timely access if a customer needs to retrieve them.
+From the perspective of Dropbox customers, the engineering challenges associated with this approach are inconsequential.
+Their primary expectation is that when they click on a file, it should open quickly without significant latency, regardless of its age.
+However, Dropbox recognized an opportunity to store these files in a separate layer.

 2019.
 Dropbox aquired e-signature service HelloSign